jaspergeer/jumcc/README.md

 I've included two sample programs in the `sample` directory that you can compile and assemble/link.
 Both depend on `stdlib.umc`

 ## um-C
+um-C is nearly a strict subset of C with a few minor differences.
+However, it should be relatively easy to modify a um-C program to be compiled by gcc or clang.
 I haven't written a grammar yet but here is a general overview of the language:

 There are 2 primitive types: `char` and `int`.
 Both are unsigned and stored in memory as 32-bit values but `char` values are truncated to between 0 and 255 when accessed.
 These can be declared like so:
 ```